Notice on Convocation of repeat Extraordinary General Meeting of Shareholders of AB Klaipedos Nafta

 Notice is hereby given that by the resolution of the Board of AB Klaipedos Nafta, legal entity code 110648893, with the registered office at Buriu str.
 19, Klaipeda (hereinafter - the Company), repeat Extraordinary General Meeting of Shareholders of the Company will be held on 18 July 2019 at 1:00 p.m.
 The meeting will be held in the Company's office at Buriu str.
 19, Klaipeda, in the administrative office of the Company (in the hall of the meeting on the 2nd floor).

 The agenda of the 27 June 2019 General Meeting of Shareholders which was not held shall be valid at the repeat Extraordinary General Meeting of Shareholders.
 The quorum requirement is not applicable to the meeting.
-The draft decisions on the agenda also not changed.
+The draft decisions of the Board on the agenda currently are not changed.
+Shareholder UAB koncernas Achemos grupe proposed draft decisions are provided.

 Agenda of the meeting: